japila-books/spark-sql-internals/docs/spark-sql-BaseSessionStateBuilder.md

 ====
 `build` is used when:

-* `SparkSession` is requested for a link:spark-sql-SparkSession.adoc#sessionState[SessionState] (that in turn link:spark-sql-SparkSession.adoc#instantiateSessionState[builds one using a class name] based on link:spark-sql-StaticSQLConf.adoc#spark.sql.catalogImplementation[spark.sql.catalogImplementation] configuration property)
+* `SparkSession` is requested for a spark-sql-SparkSession.md#sessionState[SessionState] (that in turn spark-sql-SparkSession.md#instantiateSessionState[builds one using a class name] based on spark-sql-StaticSQLConf.md#spark.sql.catalogImplementation[spark.sql.catalogImplementation] configuration property)

 * `BaseSessionStateBuilder` is requested to <<createClone, create a clone>> of a `SessionState`
 ====